pgroenbaek/ustracks-stf-profiles/README.md

 ## Usage
 The profiles are already configured to match USTracks variant based on the `US` prefixes of the shape file names.

-If you have track shapes named anything else, additional match conditions can be added using the `IncludeShapes` parameter within each track profile file.
+If you have track shapes named anything else, additional match conditions can be added using the `IncludedShapes` parameter within each track profile file.
 You can also use the `ExcludedShapes` parameter if necessary.

 ### About Dynatrax generated track sections:
-Per default dynatrax generated tracks sections are not super-elevated properly unless additional TrackSection and TrackShape entries are added to the tsection.dat.
-The best way to do this is using a [route-specific tsection.dat extension](https://open-rails.readthedocs.io/en/latest/features-route.html#route-specific-tracksections-and-trackshapes).

-This can be very time-consuming to create by hand if there are many Dynatrax generated track sections in the route.

-A fast way to create the extra tsection.dat for your route is using this [python script](https://github.com/pgroenbaek/ustracks-stf-profiles/blob/master/Scripts/generate_route_tsection.py).
-It will look through the world files and your local tsection.dat, and then create the extension tsection.dat with all the extra entries needed.
-The script needs to be configured with the correct paths but otherwise it is capable of creating the file for any route.

-To use a specific track variant for a Dynatrax generated track section you can rename the shape file name to include the USTracks prefix.
-For example from `Dynatrax-40892.s` to `US3r_Dynatrax-40892.s`.

-You can also make all Dynatrax track shapes use a profile by default by adding `Dynatrax-*` to the `IncludeShapes` parameter within one of the profiles.
-For example `IncludedShapes ( "US3r_*, Dynatrax-*" )`.
+You can make all Dynatrax track shapes use a profile by default by adding `Dynatrax-*` to the `IncludedShapes` parameter within one of the profiles.
+For example `IncludedShapes ( "US2h_*, Dynatrax-*" )`.

-If you want some of the Dynatrax shapes to use a different profile than the default one, you can still rename those Dynatrax shapes with the USTracks prefixes like discussed above.
+If there are Dynatrax track shapes that you want to other track variants for, you can rename the shape file names to include the DBTracks prefix.
+For example from `Dynatrax-40892.s` to `US2h_Dynatrax-40892.s`.

 ### Further documentation:
 More details on how to use these track profiles is available in the [Open Rails documentation](https://open-rails.readthedocs.io/en/latest/options.html#superelevation).